 The "official" album recording began in the summer of '09 but immediately problems came up with members not content with the bands’ direction, plans and even their own playing.
 There were massive differences in goals and expectations which ultimately led to the band breaking up.

 The demos recorded over the years through several line-ups are all there is to show for three years of work and development.
 The demos were usually recorded immediately after writing a song, sometimes the same night it was written.
 The recordings are mostly live performances by the band playing all together.
 Sometimes vocals and lead guitar were overdubbed.

-The best stuff tends to be from 2008 with Mikey on guitar, everyone worked together nicely at that point.
-Once Mikey left, it really fell apart although no one could admit it at the time.
+The best stuff tended to be from 2008 with Mikey on rhythm guitar, everyone worked together nicely at that point.
+Once Mikey left, it really started falling apart although no one could admit it at the time.

 all the demos are free to download here:

 ** Bill + Mikey - guitars ; Mikey - Bass